 - Gran Fiesta Tour Starring The Three Caballeros replaced a more serious boat ride, “El Rio del Tiempo,” in 2007.
 Translating to “The River of Time,” El Rio del Tiempo had operated since Epcot’s opening day, October 1, 1982.
 El Rio del Tiempo was augmented by an upbeat tune of the same name.

-- Gran Fiesta Tour Starring The Three Caballeros is hosted by Donald Duck, Jose Carioca, and Panchito Pistoles from The Three Caballeros (1944).
+- Gran Fiesta Tour features The Three Caballeros.
+Donald Duck, Jose Carioca, and Panchito Pistoles from The Three Caballeros (1944) host the attraction.
 Of the trio, only Panchito is from Mexico, Jose Carioca being from Brazil and Donald from the United States.
 Jose Carioca had previously appeared with Donald in Saludos Amigos (1942).

 - Content differences notwithstanding, the facades and dolls seen during Gran Fiesta Tour are largely unchanged from those of El Rio del Tiempo.